Nevado Queva

 Nevado Queva or Quewar is a volcano in the Andes mountain range of South America, located in the Salta Province of Argentina.
 Queva has a summit elevation of 6140 m above sea level.
 Its name is alternately spelled Quehuar.
-There are extensive pre Columbian ruins on the summit of the mountain, which is a broad crater.
+There are extensive pre-Columbian ruins on the summit of the mountain, which is a broad crater.

-It is the highest of Nevados de los Pastos Grandes and its territory is within the Argentinean protection area of Provincial Fauna Reserve Los Andes.
+It stands as the tallest peak in Nevados de los Pastos Grandes and falls within the Argentinean Provincial Fauna Reserve Los Andes.
 It is located within the territory of the Argentinean province of Salta.
 Its slopes are within the administrative boundaries of the Argentinean city of San Antonio de los Cobres.

 First Ascent

-Quewar was climbed by the Incas and evidence of such ascents is currently found on the summit in the form of a 80 square metre platform found for the first time in 1974 by Antonio Beorchia Nigris.
-The first recorded modern was by Julio Oscar Ramirez (Argentina) 22 May 1954.
+Quewar was climbed by the Incas as evidenced by a platform measuring 80 square metres at the summit; this platform was first documented in the modern era in 1974 by Antonio Beorchia Nigris.
+The first recorded modern ascent was by Julio Oscar Ramirez (Argentina) on 22 May 1954.